nats-io/nats-architecture-and-design/adr/ADR-50.md

 The server will thus have to monitor those internal Stream and Raft related buffers and communicate back to all fast-publishers that they need to adjust their flow rate.

-The primary mechanism for this is the `Nats-Flow` header, it can have a value like `10` meaning every 10th message gets an ack or `1024B` meaning every 1024 bytes gets an ack.
+The primary mechanism for this is the `flow` field in the initial reply subject, it can have a value like `10` meaning every 10th message gets an ack or `1024B` meaning every 1024 bytes gets an ack.

 Clients will surface settings like how many outstanding acks there can be before the client stops publishing and waits for acks and how long the timeout is while waiting.
 The client though must take care to track not just the count of outstanding acks but also the sequence they are for.
 If acks for messages 10,20,30,40 and the one for 30 is lost - when the one for 40 comes the client must also treat the one for message 30 as seen, this is critical to avoid unrecoverable stalls.